donaldraymond/crystallography-scripts/README.md

 This script generates the O commands to insert residues into the database.
 It is most useful during building.

+## sacom.sh

+This is a script to make a simulated annealing composite omit map using phenix.autobuild.
+Run the script by passing a PDB and an MTZ file.
+The sacom map is less biased than a 2FoFc map and is used to validate the model or fix bad regions.

 ## XDS scripts

 The following scripts deal specifically with [XDS](http://xds.mpimf-heidelberg.mpg.de).